MengyangPu/RINDNet/README.md

 We have released the code and data for plotting the edge PR curves of the above edge detectors [here](https://github.com/MengyangPu/RINDNet/tree/main/plot-rind-edge-pr-curves).

 ### Precomputed Results
-If you want to compare your method with RINDNet and other methods, you can download the precomputed results from (coming soon).
+If you want to compare your method with RINDNet and other methods, you can download the precomputed results [here](https://pan.baidu.com/s/1SEQdbibqnntb_fJqiw2VVw) (code: ewco).

 ## Acknowledgments
 - The work is partially done while Mengyang was at Stony Brook University.